MilosB-Analytics/VoltEdge_E-Commerce/README.md

             <ul>
               <li>The strongest year by far was 2020 with a total of over <strong>$10.1M</strong>.
 As a result of the COVID-19 pandemic we can observe a steady quarterly revenue increase.</li>
               <li>The best performing period is Q4 2020 with a total of more than <strong>$1.25M</strong> in December.</li>
-              <li>A meaningful drop in revenue occurrs in Q2 2021 afterwhich the sales trend remains steady approximately around <strong>$2.2M</strong> until the beggining of 2022, this would be the breaking point where we can see a constant downward trend. </li>
+              <li>A meaningful drop in revenue occurs  in Q2 2021  after which  the sales trend remains steady approximately around <strong>$2.2M</strong> until the beginning  of 2022, this would be the breaking point where we can see a constant downward trend. </li>
             </ul>
           </li>
           <li>